-1. Adequate management reviews are undertaken

-IPART considers that in order to have appropriate levels of management review in a compliant ENSMS, the network operator must demonstrate that:

-- a) the requirements of clause 4.6.1 of AS 5577 have been met. - b) the outcomes of audits have been reviewed by management in compliance with clause 4.5.4 of AS 5577. - c) Appropriate thresholds for, and mechanisms to initiate management review are adopted. - d) In the case of any significant change related to the design, operation or maintenance of the network (including significant incremental change), the operator has reviewed and where necessary, modified its ENSMS, in compliance with Clause 14(1) of the ESSNM Regulation. ('Significant change' is defined in Clause 14(1) of the ESSNM Regulation). - e) Changes to the ENSMS have been developed in consultation with stakeholders and communicated to stakeholders, including IPART and other regulators, in compliance with clause 4.4.6 of AS 5577. - f) Any review undertaken has taken into account the primary objective of an ENSMS, in compliance with Clause 14(2) of the ESSNM Regulation.

-2. Change management procedures are established to manage changes to the ENSMS and the network

-IPART considers that in order to have appropriate change management procedures, the network operator must demonstrate that the requirements of clause 4.6.2 of AS 5577 have been met.
+.
+Adequate management reviews are undertaken PART considers that in order to have appropriate levels of management review in a compliant ENSMS, the network operator must emonstrate that: a) The requirements of clause 4.6.1 of AS 5577 have been met. b) The outcomes of audits have been reviewed by management in compliance with clause 4.5.4 of AS 5577. c) Appropriate thresholds for, and mechanisms to initiate management review are adopted. d) In the case of any significant change related to the design, operation or maintenance of the network (including significant incremental change), the operator has reviewed and where necessary, modified its ENSMS, in compliance with Clause 14(1) of the ESSNM Regulation. ('Significant change' is defined in Clause 14(1) of the ESSNM Regulation).
+Changes to the ENSMS have been developed in consultation with stakeholders and communicated to stakeholders, including IPART and other regulators, in compliance with clause 4.4.6 of AS 5577. f) Any review undertaken has taken into account the primary objective of an ENSMS, in compliance with Clause 14(2) of the ESSNM Regulation.
+Change management procedures are established to manage changes to the ENSMS and the network PART considers that in order to have appropriate change management procedures, the network operator must demonstrate that the equirements of clause 4.6.2 of AS 5577 have been met.